storesafe/cordova-sqlite-storage/README.md

 - `rowsAffected` field in the response to UPDATE and DELETE is not working
 - The db version, display name, and size parameter values are not supported and will be ignored.
-- The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as in the following example:
+- The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.

-    // Wait for Cordova to load
-    document.addEventListener("deviceready", onDeviceReady, false);

-    // Cordova is ready
-    function onDeviceReady() {
-      var db = window.sqlitePlugin.openDatabase({name: "DB"});
-      // ...
-    }

 Usage
 =====